dropbox/dropbox-sdk-rust/README.md

  * The `error_chain` crate is used to generate a composite Error type for request errors, network I/O errors, and so on.
 This crate is deprecated, and so the implementation of this type will need to be changed at some point.
+ * This crate only supports synchronous I/O. Eventually we probably want to support async I/O, which will require making incompatible changes to the types returned by routes.
+This should probably wait until the futures ecosystem and async/await have stabilized some more.
+ * The `hyper` crate being used is the 0.10 branch, which is out of date.
+The reason for using this old version is that 0.10 is the last non-async Hyper implementation.
  * This code does not use `serde_derive` and instead uses manually-emitted serialization code.
-Previous work did attempt to use `serde_derive`, but the way the Dropbox API serializes unions containing structs (by collapsing their fields into the union) isn't supported by `serde_derive`.
+Previous work on this crate did attempt to use `serde_derive`, but the way the Dropbox API serializes unions containing structs (by collapsing their fields into the union) isn't supported by `serde_derive`.
 It also took an extremely long time to compile (~30 minutes for release build) and huge (~190MB) .rlib files.
-The hand-written code is more versatile, compiles faster, and produces a smaller binary, at the expense of making the generated code much larger.
+The hand-written code is more versatile, compiles faster, and produces a smaller binary, at the expense of making the generated source code much larger.
  * Types with constraints (such as strings with patterns or min/max lengths, or integers with a range) do not check that the data being stored in them meets the constraints.